ushenkodmitry/uno/doc/articles/interop/MSAL.md

 # Azure Authentication with MSAL

 Uno can be used to build applications using authentication.
-A popular mechanism is the Azure Authentication (Azure AD, Azure AD B2C or ADFS) and it can be used directly using the Microsoft Authentication Library for .NET (MSAL.NET) available from NuGet.
+A popular mechanism is Azure Authentication (Azure AD, Azure AD B2C or ADFS) and it can be used directly using the Microsoft Authentication Library for .NET (MSAL.NET) available from NuGet.

 > MSAL.NET is the successor of ADAL.NET library which shouldn't be used for new apps.
 If you are migrating an application to Uno using ADAL.NET, you should first [migrate it to MSAL.NET](https://docs.microsoft.com/azure/active-directory/develop/msal-net-migration).